 How can we better tell stories of middle America?

-That question was the center of discussion at the Between Coasts Forum for writers, editors, and journalists, sponsored by Denison University’s Center for Narrative Journalism and Northwestern University’s Medill School of Journalism.
+That question was the center of discussion at the Between Coasts Forum for writers, editors, and journalists, sponsored by Denison University’s Narrative Journalism program and Northwestern University’s Medill School of Journalism.
 The Between Coasts Forum, the third since its inception in the spring of 2017, took place in Chicago in May of 2018.

 The objective of the forum was to advance honest journalism and inspire narratives from so-called flyover states or places that are often underreported by major news outlets.

 Denison students joined in on the conversation.
 Here are their dispatches on the lessons they learned: